stjmm/loxOverride/README.md

 # Chapter 6
 `obj_string_t` has `obj_t` as its first member.
 We can then cast `obj_string_t` to `obj_t` so our `value_t` has a pointer to the first element of the string -> so the string as well.
+Right now my concat number + string implementation allocates a `obj_strin_t` on a converted number.

+## Challenges
+- [x] flexible array member (chars in obj_string_t)
+- [x] concat strings, numbers and both

+# Chapter 7
+We use a hash map with linear probing.
+When we delete a entry, we want to set it to a tombstone, so we can find further entries, or return the first tombstone for setting for example.
+It uses it to intern ALL strings.